percona/everest-doc/docs/index.md

 - **Simplify maintenance**: Routine maintenance tasks, such as software updates and patch management, are handled by Percona Everest, reducing downtime and the risk of human error.
 - **Monitor and optimize**: Gain insights into your database's performance with built-in monitoring.
 Percona Everest provides real-time metrics and analytics, helping you identify bottlenecks and optimize your database for peak efficiency.
 - **Automate backups**: Create on-demand and set up automated backup schedules effortlessly.
 Percona Everest ensures that your critical data is regularly backed up and readily available for recovery when needed. *[Scheduled backups coming soon]*
-- **Collaborate effortlessly**: Collaborate with your team by granting access to the database instances they need, all while maintaining control and visibility over who can do what within your database environment. *C[oming soon]*
+- **Collaborate effortlessly**: Collaborate with your team by granting access to the database instances they need, all while maintaining control and visibility over who can do what within your database environment. *[Coming soon]*
 - **Ensure data security**: Percona Everest comes with robust security measures to keep your data protected and give you peace of mind.
 - **Data sovereignty in an environment you control**: Pecona Everest is built with open source software to provide complete freedom from vendor lock-in.